 From peer mentoring to online learning resources, there are many academic supports in place for your time here at Queen's.

-The Learning Development Service (LDS) is located within the Student Guidance Centre at Queen’s.
+The Learning Development Service (LDS) is located within the One Elmwood Student Centre at Queen’s.
 LDS tutors work with staff and students to enhance learning and help students through one-to-one appointments, workshops within the various Schools in the University, and online resources relating to academic and study skills.

 LDS provides academic support to undergraduate students via three platforms: one-to-one appointments, online resources, and workshops.
 One-to-one appointments focus on enhancing a student’s academic skills and will be directed according to the student’s requirements.
 For generic enquiries we have a large library of online resources for essay planning, time management, referencing and plagiarism, critical reading and writing, and exam preparation among many other topics.